yoyoberenguer/EPROM/README.md

 The chip 74LS157 is a quad 2 inputs multiplexer allowing to split the data present on the data bus D0-D7 into two nibbles of data, the less significant bits (D0-D3) and the most significant bit (D4-D7).

-Each 4 bits values represent the char recorded in the EPROM memory cells, 4 bits for a decimal value (0-16 or 0-F hex).
-This decimal value is used on the addresss lines (A0-A3) of the 27C256 EPROM IC to convert the decimal value into an hexadecimal charactere (0-F).
+74LS157 outputs (Za, Zb, Zc, Zd) are connected to the EPROM decoder via (A0-A3) to convert the decimal value into an hexadecimal charactere (0-F).
 The chip 27C256 act as an BCD to 7-segment Display Decoders and map a decimal value to its equivalent in hexadecimal.The rest of the addresse lines on the EPROM are set to zero e.g (A4-A14, not used and forced to zero).

 The first 32 words of the EPROM (addresses $00000000 - $00000010) are encoded to represent the hexadecimal value 0 to F (7 segments representation of the decimal value present on the address line A0-A3, including the decimal point).

 The value must take into consideration the type of 7-seg display (common cathode or comon anode) PS Adresses $00000010 - $00000020 can also be populated with 7 segments code for common anode) if this is the case, we can add an single switch to set +5/GND logic 1 or zero to A4 the switch will toggle between comon cathode or comon anode, if the 7-segment displays type were to be changed.